 - Increment: The working product functionality that is presented to the stakeholders at the end of the sprint and could potentially be given to the customer.

-There is no set formula for the perfect agile project management team, however, in order to succeed, every team must have the same objective and include these five roles.
+There is no set formula for the perfect agile project management team, however, in order to succeed, every team must have the same objective and include the following five roles:

-Product owner: The product expert and business representative.
-They are solely responsible for the managing the Product Backlog, and also assisting the development team, stakeholders, and customer.
+- Product owner: The product expert and business representative.
+They are solely responsible for managing the Product Backlog, and also assisting the development team, stakeholders, and customers.

-Scrum master: Also known as the project facilitator or manager who provides the development team with resources and blocks out distractions.
-A super organized leadership role, they ensure the team is on track and is responsible for the understanding and execution of the scrum.
+- Scrum master: Also known as the project facilitator or manager who provides the development team with resources and blocks out distractions.
+In a super-organized leadership role, they ensure the team is on track and is responsible for the understanding and execution of the scrum.

-Agile mentor: They have in-depth knowledge and experience implementing agile project management to reality but do not get involved in the execution.
+- Agile mentor: They have in-depth knowledge and experience in implementing agile project management to reality but do not get involved in the execution.

 - Release planning: This is where the launch date is planned, as well as the next set of product features to be released.
 Release plans are organized one at a time.

-- Sprints: Also known as iterations, they are short development cycles where the team create potentially shippable products and can plan their work according to the feedback of their past performance — a fundamental feature of agile project management.
+- Sprints: Also known as iterations, they are short development cycles where the team create potentially shippable products and can plan their work according to the feedback of their past performance, which is a fundamental feature of agile project management.

 - Sprint planning: A meeting where a sprint goal is discussed and decided, as well as the requirements needed to achieve it.